Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 The permit can be extended once for an additional 10 years.
 To qualify for an extension, the applicant needs to make a new investment in real estate fund units for €250,000 and provide the corresponding certificate.

-Residence permits granted for a charitable donation are extended without additional conditions.
+The donation is non-refundable.
+Residence permits granted under this option are extended without additional conditions.

 Over the years, I have diversified my investment portfolio across various sectors.
 Recently, I decided to explore international opportunities, and, among others, my investment consultant advised me to look at the Hungarian real estate market, which was on an upward trajectory.